RohiRIK/unix-update-automator/linux_update_readme.md

 2. Ensure the script has proper permissions
 3. Verify internet connectivity
 4. Check if the package manager is locked by another process
+5. Check if `flock` is available and correctly configured in your cron job.

 ## Security Considerations